verilysohail/viewpoint/BLOG_POST_2.0.md

-# Introducing Viewpoint 2.0: Your AI-Powered Jira Copilot for macOS
+# Introducing Viewpoint 2.0: Your AI-Powered Jira Assistant for macOS

 **December 3, 2025** • Build 20251203